 The AOM and the AML Metamodel

-Section 6.5.1.5 of the AML RFP states that "Submissions shall provide functional coverage for the full set of capabilities or equivalent, as defined in AOM 1.5 [cite: AOM].
-Section 6.1.1 further states that the "RFP seeks a solution that will: ...
+Section 6.5.1.5 of the AML RFP states "Submissions shall provide functional coverage for the full set of capabilities or equivalent, as defined in AOM 1.5 [cite: AOM].
+Section 6.1.1 further states the "RFP seeks a solution that will: ...
 Support the specification of CIMI content models in UML, such that they can be translated into AOM 1.5." and later says "... a transformation form AML models to semantically equivalent Archetype Object Models (AOM) is strongly desired, but is optional.
 If not provided, it must be demonstrated that this transformation is possible."

 The Archetype Object Model [cite: AOM] version 1.5 was used as a reference for the creation of the corresponding AML Metamodel.
 While the ideal situation would have been to have used the AOM directly, a number of considerations prevented this from happening, including:

-· The AOM doesn't currently exist as a machine readable UML model.
-It was originally created by reverse engineering the implementation data model of the AML parser and workbench and was subsequently refined directly within FrameMaker
+· The AOM doesn't currently exist as a machine-readable UML model.
+It was originally created by reverse engineering the implementation data model of the AML parser and ADL workbench and was subsequently refined directly within FrameMaker

-· The AOM focused first on implementability, and only then comprehensibility.
+· The AOM focused first on implementability, and only then on comprehensibility.
 As an example, the term_definitions attribute in the ARCHETYPE_TERMINOLOGY section is of type "<Hash <Hash <ARCHETYPE_TERM, String>, String> [1]".
-The accompanying text states that this is "a mandatory structure consisting of lists of term definitions defined local to the archetype, one list for each language of translation, as well as the original language of definition.
-The entries ... include: "Some or all id codes...", etc.
+The accompanying text states this is "a mandatory structure consisting of lists of term definitions defined local to the archetype, one list for each language of translation, as well as the original language of definition.
+The entries include: "Some or all id codes...", etc.

-While these may be good instructions to an implementer, it doesn't describe the artifacts in terms of a UML model.
+While this may be adequate instruction for an implementer, it doesn't describe the artifacts in terms of a UML model.

 · Some of the critical information about the AOM was encoded in text strings.
 As an example, the ARCHETYPE_HRID structure on page 17 encodes a number of model artifacts including rm_package (the reference model package), rm_class (the reference model class being constrained), major_version (the identifier for the thing being versioned), minor_version, version_status, etc. (identifiers for specific versions of major_version), etc.

-These identifiers represent classes and relationships that need to be expressed as first class model elements if they are to be realized in a profile.
+These identifiers represent classes and relationships needing to be expressed as first class model elements if they are to be realized in a profile.

 · The AOM didn't formally describe the relationship between the AOM components and the reference model metamodel.
-The documented alluded to the fact that there were classes, properties and types that were being constrained, but this was not made explicit.
+The documentation alluded to the fact that there were classes, properties, and types that were being constrained, but this was not made explicit.
 AML needed an explicit and formal description of the relationship between the AML model components and the corresponding UML metamodel artifacts being constrained.

 The AOM was also very focused on the ADL use case and implementation.
 The detailed decomposition of an ADL archetype identifier is recorded in the ARCHETYPE_HRID class.
-While this accurately reflects ADL specific identifiers, there is nothing inherent in the model that requires that exactly this identifier structure be used.
+While this accurately reflects ADL specific identifiers, there is nothing inherent in the model requiring exactly this identifier structure be used.
 The RFP specifically seeks a solution that is "... capable of being used in other domain areas, with other reference models", and, with this in mind, we chose to relax some relationships and structures that, while necessary for ADL, were not required for archetype modeling in general.

-Given the considerations above, we determined that a necessary first step was to produce a logical model that faithfully preserved the semantics of the AOM but addressed the various issues described above.
+Given the considerations above, we determined a necessary first step was to produce a logical model faithfully preserving the semantics of the AOM but addressing the various issues described above.
 The result of this process can be found in Appendix A[1].